bluesaki/msdrgdocs/README.md

 #### Step-by-Step Instructions

-- Select the radio button to show or not show provider details and payment details.
+1. Select the radio button to show or not show provider details and payment details.
-- If showing payment details, enter Provider ID by either
+1. If showing payment details, enter Provider ID by either
-  - Typing the name of the hospital in the Enter Provider ID box.
+  1. Typing the name of the hospital in the Enter Provider ID box.
 As you type, notice auto-suggest options that you can click on;
-  - Click the National Unadjusted link above the entry box, if you want to calculate the national unadjusted rate; or,
+  1. Click the National Unadjusted link above the entry box, if you want to calculate the national unadjusted rate; or,
-  - Click on Defaults above the entry box, to use the default provider.
+  1. Click on Defaults above the entry box, to use the default provider.
 How to set up default providers is explained later in this document
-- If not showing provider and payment details, then in the calculation results the provider details and the payment details will be suppressed and it will only show grouping and edit logic.
+1. If not showing provider and payment details, then in the calculation results the provider details and the payment details will be suppressed and it will only show grouping and edit logic.
-- Enter Patient & Stay Information.
+1. Enter Patient & Stay Information.<br>
 Select the date of service utilizing the calendar feature, the admit to discharge date.
 Select the payor and discharge status.
 Primary payor and discharge status are set to default values which can be changed using the drop-down menu.
-Select the Date of Birth utilizing the calendar
+Select the Date of Birth utilizing the calendar feature, Age at Discharge is calculated based on date of birth or can be entered, and Gender.
+1. Admitting Diagnosis and Principal Diagnosis are required.
+All other codes are optional.
+Select the Present On Admission indicator next to each code from the drop-down menu.
+Use the plus sign to add more codes.
+Enter procedure codes if applicable.
+1. Click Calculate.
+Results appear on the screen.
+Results can be exported to PDF or XLS format by using the Export buttons above the Results.
+1. Favorite the search parameters, via “Add to Favorites” to re-execute in the future.
+1. To start over, click the Reset button to clear all entered values and results.

+**COVID-19 Adjustment** is automatically calculated in the payment based on the presence of specific ICD-10  codes and the discharge date being after January 26, 2020.
+The same rule will apply for the batch upload claims too.

+**Transfer Adjustment** is automatically calculated in the payment based on the selected discharge status.
+The same rule will apply for the batch upload claims too.

+### USING THE BATCH GROUPER TOOL

+**To group and calculate payment based on a batch of claims**<br>
+To group and calculate the payment for a set of claims for which you have ICD diagnosis and procedure codes, click on the Batch Grouper tab (this is only available when the Analyzer is purchased).
+The Grouper data entry panel allows you to enter Provider ID and then upload a properly formatted claims data file for batch processing.
+Instructions, sample claims, and a template file are available to download at the top of your screen (help link).

+Before you begin, download the sample claim file (with or without detailed information).
+Save the file in CSV (XLSX is not supported).
+The file has detailed instructions and examples about how the data should be formatted.

+#### Step-by-Step Instructions

+1. Select the radio button to show or not show provider details and payment details.
+Not showing means the calculation will be suppressed and just show grouping and edit logic.
+1. If showing payment details, enter Provider ID by either.
+  1. Typing the name of the hospital in the Enter Provider ID box.
+As you type, notice auto-suggest options that you can click on;
+  1. Click the National Unadjusted link above the entry box, if you want to calculate the national unadjusted rate; or,
+  1. Click on Defaults above the entry box, to use the default provider.
+How to set up default providers is explained later in this document.
+1. Upload the file from your computer.
+Claims Data File (upload file) must be a .csv file.
+The file cannot exceed 250kb which is approximately 200 rows.
+1. Click Calculate.
+Results appear on the screen.
+Results can be exported to PDF or XLS format by using the Export buttons above the Results.
+When using the batch uploader, there are two XLS options: the first report shows the MS-DRG payment results, the second returns the same file entered with the MS-DRG and error notes columns appended to the right of your data.

+_IMAGE GOES HERE_

 #### Sample Files available for download for use in the Batch Uploader: